CiscoDevNet/NX-SDK/README.md

     ```
        show <appname> nxsdk state
        show <appname> nxsdk ?
        Note: Run the state command to verify if the App is started successfully.
+Custom configs created using NX-SDK
+             by an Application always automatically start/prefix with <appname> followed by the config syntax.
+             Similarly, custom show commands created always start as "show <appname>" followed by the syntax.
+             Automatic addition of <appname> is done in order to create unique custom commands for applications
+             and not to overwrite existing commands in the box.
     ```

 ## 8. Stop Custom Application in Switch